4. The Baby

-At last!
-It’s why we are here, after all.
-And I see now that pregnancy and delivery were just the foreplay, or the prologue, the introduction to the real event.
+The Baby is here at last!
+And we now understand that pregnancy and delivery were just the foreplay, or the prologue, the introduction to the real event.

 He’s still a bit jaundiced and the health visitor says he’s not gaining much weight and is still on the 10th centile .
-He’s got this horrible rash and some funny little skin tag in front of his ear and only one crease on his palm which is really worrying me.
+He’s got this horrible rash and some funny little skin tag in front of his ear and only one crease on his palm which I googled and now it’s really worrying me.
 He takes two hours to feed and I’m sure he’s tongue tied but the doctor says no. He’s just a slow feeder.
 He can scream the place down and then vomits for England.
 Is it colic?
 He holds his head on one side and he’s had two sessions with the cranial osteopath who says it’s all treatable and will get better.
-Oh Dear Oh Dear!
-My mother said I was like that!
-Should have chosen parents more carefully!

 Two different stories, both believable and of course not predictable.
 Just part of the rich variety of the human condition.

 How to deal with the tricky baby ?